mavryk-network/taquito/website/versioned_docs/version-20.0.0/tutorial.md

 While POW is a genius solution, it is also very energy-intensive.
 It is estimated that the Bitcoin network uses as much energy as the entire country of Argentina.
 This is not sustainable.

 A later generation of blockchains introduced the "Proof of Stake".
 In this algorithm, the computers that participate in the consensus are selected based on the amount of tokens they have.
 The more tokens you have, the higher your chance of being selected to create the next block.
 This is much more energy-efficient.
-The Tezos blockchain uses this algorithm.
+The Mavryk blockchain uses this algorithm.
 </details>

-## What makes Tezos different? {#about-tezos}
+## What makes Mavryk different? {#about-tezos}

-Some interesting features in Tezos are designed to address the shortcomings of the earlier generations of blockchain.
-When Tezos was created, it had these benefits over existing blockchains:
+Some interesting features in Mavryk are designed to address the shortcomings of the earlier generations of blockchain.
+When Mavryk was created, it had these benefits over existing blockchains:

 1. Proof of stake (It is now being adopted by some other blockchains as well).
 This eliminates a big problem with earlier blockchains: the need for a lot of energy to run the network.
 1. Evolution of the blockchain.
 Remember that the blockchain is a network of computers that run the same software.
 This means that if you want to upgrade the software, all the nodes need to be upgraded at the same time.
 This is not easy to do.
-Tezos solves this problem by having evolution baked into the protocol.
+Mavryk solves this problem by having evolution baked into the protocol.
 This means that the blockchain can evolve over time without the need for a "hard fork".
 1. Delegation: Users can "delegate" their funds to a "baker".
 The baker will participate in the network consensus and will receive rewards.
 The baker will then share the rewards with the delegators.
 This makes it possible for users to participate in the network consensus without the need to run a node themselves or give control of their funds to a third party.

-Because Tezos is designed to evolve, it is now much more than what it was when it was created.
+Because Mavryk is designed to evolve, it is now much more than what it was when it was created.

-Different versions of Tezos protocol are named after historic cities.
+Different versions of Mavryk protocol are named after historic cities.
 At the time of this writing, we are in the "Nairobi" era.
 But the next protocol "Atlas" is being implemented and will be voted on soon, then the next one would be a city that starts with "P". 🤔 I wonder what will happen after we reach Z. 🤷

-The "mainnet" is the actual Tezos Blockchain.
+The "mainnet" is the actual Mavryk Blockchain.
 However, there are several "testnets" that are used for testing.
 One of them is named "basenet", and it evolves to the new protocol much earlier than the mainnet, so that the ecosystem has enough time to implement and test the new protocol's features.

 ## What is a dApp?